-Yellow Lines - 20 Individual Members Green Line - Ensemble Mean RMM1 and RMM2 values for the most recent 40 days and forecasts from the ensemble Global Forecast System (GEFS) for the next 15 days light gray shading: 90% of forecasts dark gray shading: 50% of forecasts The GFS MJO index forecasts indicate a fast eastward propagating signal into the Indian Ocean over the period.
+Yellow Lines - 20 Individual Members Green Line - Ensemble Mean RMM1 and RMM2 values for the most recent 40 days and forecasts from the ensemble Global Forecast System (GEFS) for the next 15 days light gray shading: 90% of forecasts dark gray shading: 50% of forecasts The GFS MJO index forecasts indicate an eastward propagating signal across the Indian Ocean into the Maritime Continent over the period.
 Ensemble spread is low during Week-1 but increases during Week-2.